 Integrated circuits form the bedrock of the Information Age.
 Silicon wafer sizes are increasing while the device feature sizes decrease, reflecting Moore’s Law and driving a need for more precise metrological and inspection sources.

-As the complexity on the wafer surfaces grows, it is essential that these fabricated devices are monitored for optimisation and quality control, both during and after processing.
+Integrated circuits form the bedrock of the Information Age.
+Silicon wafer sizes are increasing while the device feature sizes decrease, reflecting Moore’s Law and a driving need for more precise metrological and inspection sources.
+As the complexity on the wafer surfaces grows, it is essential that fabricated devices are monitored for optimisation and quality control, both during and after processing.

 Critical parameters - such as thin film thickness or non-uniformity in deposition, defects, holes and scratches, overall flatness, deviations in the crystal structure or consistency of doping - can be detected and optimised using several interferometric techniques.

-Laser interferometry, and the monitoring of an interference pattern from the wafer surface, is essential for controlling a number of these parameters, as well as laser ellipsometry, which allows sub-wavelength resolution of these features, below the diffraction limit of light.
-Controlling the accuracy and uniformity of layer thickness optimises the material use, improves performance and reduces the number of in-process failures - thereby making the manufacturing process more efficient and lowering the cost per unit.
+Laser interferometry, and the monitoring of an interference pattern from the wafer surface, is essential for controlling a number of these parameters.
+Ellipsometry allows sub-wavelength resolution of these features, below the diffraction limit of light.
+Similarly, confocal microscopy detects subsurface errors and provides thin film quality diagnostics.
+Controlling the accuracy and uniformity of layer thickness optimises the material use, improves performance, and reduces the number of in-process failures.

-Laser sources used in these applications must be single frequency to ensure a precise interference pattern, where narrow linewidths increase the signal to noise ratio.
-These lasers also require exceptional spectral and power stability, as well as long coherence lengths, in order to eliminate errors in prolonged measurement and ensure stable operation.
-Beam quality, such as pointing stability or ellipticity, are also vital for high quality interferometry measurements.
+These lasers also require exceptional spectral and power stability, as well as long coherence lengths, to eliminate errors in prolonged measurement and ensure stable operation.
+Ultra-stable laser sources that provide excellent power stability and long-term wavelength stability are well suited for applications that demand precise high-resolution measurements.

-UniKLasers design and manufacture high power, single frequency laser sources with unrivalled wavelength stability, narrow linewidths and long coherence lengths over a range of wavelengths within a small footprint.
-We currently offer single frequency lasers in the red and green areas of the visible spectrum with our Solo 640 Series and Duetto 532 Series respectively; to complement our development of a range of UV sources, to facilitate metrology at decreasing feature sizes.
+UniKLasers design and manufacture high power, single frequency laser sources with unrivalled wavelength stability, narrow linewidths and long coherence lengths over a range of wavelengths within a small footprint – making them well suited for integration into existing systems.
+We currently offer single frequency lasers in the infrared, as well as red area of the visible spectrum with our Solo 640 Series; to complement our range of UV sources, such as the 349 NX Laser, to facilitate metrology at decreasing feature sizes.